FlowState: Sampling-Rate-Equivariant Time-Series Forecasting

-\begin{itemize} \item \textbf{GIFT-Eval-Pretrain}: The official GIFT-Eval pretraining split, which ensures no data leakage into the GIFT-Eval benchmark.
-Models trained on this corpus are referred to as \textbf{FlowState(G)}.

-\item \textbf{TiRex Pretraining Data}: The same pretraining corpus used by TiRex, except for the synthetic data, which includes a subset of the GIFT-Eval-Pretrain data and the full Chronos pretraining dataset.
-This setup avoids data leakage into the Chronos-ZS benchmark and is used to train models referred to as \textbf{FlowState(T)}. \end{itemize}

-We additionally added synthetic time series generated via Gaussian Processes, following the methodology of KernelSynth~\cite{ansari2024chronos} to both corpora.
-All data---real and synthetic---is further enhanced using augmentation techniques introduced in~\citet{auertirex}.
-For all models, except one ablation, CPM is used during pretraining, which allows for MPI, as introduced in the Background section.
+We pretrain the proposed FlowState model and then evaluate its forecasting capabilities on the competitive \textbf{GIFT-Eval} benchmark\footnote{\url{https://huggingface.co/spaces/Salesforce/GIFT-Eval}}~\cite{aksu2024giftevalbenchmarkgeneraltime}.
+For pretraining we use datasets from the GIFT-Eval-Pretrain corpus and from the Chronos Pretraining data.
+In addition, we added synthetic time series generated via CauKer~\cite{xie2025cauker}.
+All data ---real and synthetic--- are further enhanced using augmentation techniques introduced in~\citet{auertirex}.
+For all our models we use CPM during pretraining, which allows for MPI, as introduced in the Background section to construct longer forecasts, exceeding the FBD horizon.
+Additional details about the pretraining data are provided in the Appendix~\ref{appendix:PretrainigDataDetails}.